VertebrateResequencing/wr/jobqueue/testdata/README.md

 visible, then delivers a live heartbeat push and asserts that peak RAM, CPU time, STDOUT, and STDERR are all visible together.

-## Status page snapshot twitch

-`status-page-snapshot-twitch/` contains a browser regression fixture for steady-state RepGroup twitching (issue 260625-6), migrated to the absolute protocol.
-It serves the real status page, injects a fake websocket, pushes the steady-state absolute counts (`bigmod` = 15,000 dependent), then re-sends the same absolute state with the per-RepGroup part delayed, and asserts that the visible `bigmod` row remains at exactly 15,000 dependent jobs throughout (no twitch to a partial/zero value).
-It also asserts that the status page does not register the old blind 10-second current-status polling timer.
-It is wired into `make browser-test`.

 ## Completed RepGroup visibility

-`completed-repgroup-visibility/` contains a browser regression fixture for a RepGroup that transitions from pending to all complete while the status page is open (issue 260625-6), migrated to the absolute protocol.
-It serves the real status page, injects a fake websocket, drives the RepGroup through ready/running/complete absolute states, then re-sends the (now empty) live `+all+` aggregate and asserts that the completed RepGroup remains visible with the correct completed count/bar.
+`completed-repgroup-visibility/` contains a browser regression fixture for a RepGroup that transitions from pending to all complete while the status page is open (issue 260625-6).
+It serves the real status page, injects a fake websocket, drives the RepGroup through ready/running/complete as jstateCount deltas (the live `+all+` aggregate returning to empty as the jobs complete) and asserts that the completed RepGroup remains visible with the correct completed count/bar.
 It is wired into `make browser-test`.

 Set `WR_FIXTURE_SCENARIO=deleted-refresh` to exercise the short-job ordering regression with six jobs in one RepGroup.
 The fixture verifies that four rapid